drandrewthomas/AndroidDepthCamera/python3/readme.md

 ## A 2D data loading and plotting example

 The dcamtest.py file loads an example depth image file of some leaves.
 It shows how to use the loader code to load a depth file, the depth frame code to get data, and the image maker code to create depth and depth-confidence graphics.
 The example uses those things to create a matplotlib plot showing the depth and depth-confidence data along with some horizontal sections through the depth data.
+To use it you need to use pip to install matplotlib, numpy and pillow.
 Here's a screenshot of the example plot using PyDroid3 on my Chromebook.

 ![Screenshot of plotted 2D data in PyDroid3](./dcamtest.png)